 Know Before You Go

 Located at the entrance to the library.
-The library is easy to find, right next door to the World Museum and the Walker Art Gallery, across from St. John's Gardens and the rear of St. George's Hall.
+The library is easy to find, between the World Museum and the Walker Art Gallery, across from St. John's Gardens and the rear of St. George's Hall.
 The closest train station is Liverpool Lime Street which is around the corner, on the other side of St. George's Hall.